tomwh2010/PythonPhysics/README.md

 # PythonPhysics
 Python, Pygame and Physics

-Animation of physical objects, events and such.
+Animation of physical objects, games and such.

 Disclaimer: I am by no means a physicist.
 But I am a progammer.
 Most of the equations have been checked out... but, if they are still wrong, then drop me a line.
 # Description of each python file